7th International AMD-Symposium

 Transcriptomic characterization of human choroidal neovascular membranes

-identifies calprotectin as a novel biomarker for patients with AMD30 L
+identifies calprotectin as a novel biomarker for patients with AMD

 Rajendra S. Apte (St. Louis/USA)